How much transmission fluid do I need?

 - Noises coming from the transmission

 Little transmission fluid leads to the dissipation of heat and insufficient lubrication.
 Your gears will brittle and wear out faster without adequate lubrication.
+To avoid this, it’s essential to know how often to change the transmission fluid and to maintain frequent checks.

 Excessive heat can be catastrophic, as prolonged driving with an overheated transmission can lead to severe failure.
 The heat can warp vital components and make the gasket brittle and leak.
 It is essential always to top off your transmission fluid to avoid harmful results.